 The Company allowed certain stock option holders to exercise unvested options to purchase shares of common stock.
 Shares received from such early exercises are subject to repurchase in the event of the optionee's employment termination, at the original issuance price, until the options are fully vested.
 As of December 31, 2020 and 2019, 866,585 and 841,933 shares of common stock were subject to repurchase at weighted-average prices of \$0.80 and \$0.04 per share, respectively.
 As of December 31, 2020, the cash proceeds received for unvested shares of common stock of \$88 thousand were recorded within other current liabilities on the consolidated balance sheets.
 As of December 31, 2019, there were no cash proceeds received for unvested shares of common stock.
 The Company historically has issued non-recourse notes secured by options to fund exercises to certain key employees.
 During 2020, the Company issued a non-recourse note for \$1.0 million, which was secured by a pledge of 1,050,000 shares (see Note 15 Related-Party Transactions for details).
 The shares pledged are not considered outstanding for accounting purposes whether vested or unvested.
-As of December 31, 2019, there were 1,942,250 options exercised in exchange for non-recourse note, of which 2,052,754 options were vested.
-As of December 31, 2019, there were 1,942,250 options exercised in exchange for non-recourse notes have been included in shares issued and outstanding on the consolidated balance sheets and consolidated statements of convertible preferred stock and stockholders' deficit as such shares are considered legally outstanding.
+As of December 31, 2020, there were 2,839,125 options exercised in exchange for non-recourse notes, of which 2,052,754 options were vested.
+As of December 31, 2019, there were 1,942,250 options exercised in exchange for non-recourse note, of which 1,195,317 options were vested.
+The shares issued pursuant to unvested options and both vested and unvested options funded by non-recourse notes have been included in shares issued and outstanding on the consolidated balance sheets and consolidated statements of convertible preferred stock and stockholders' deficit as such shares are considered legally outstanding.